MarmerMax/Smart-Traffic-Light/README.md

 Final academic project at Ariel University 2020.

-The purpose of the system is to reduce the waiting time for drivers at traffic lights.
+The purpose of the system is to reduce the waiting time for drivers at traffic lights base on **DFBnB Algorithem**.
 This process is possible if you find a profitable traffic distribution and change the work of traffic lights.

 This project shows how the graph search algorithm can solve this problem and significantly reduce the waiting time.